ArminJo/Arduino-BlueDisplay/README.md

 ## ManySlidersAndButtons
 Example for 8 / 16 sliders and 8 buttons to control 8 / 16 analog values and 6 functions of an arduino application.
+Buttons can be Red/Green toggle buttons.
+Includes the implementation of a 4 value slider with user provided text value.
 ![16 sliders and 8 buttons](https://github.com/ArminJo/Arduino-BlueDisplay/blob/master/pictures/ManySlidersAndButtons.png)

 <br/>